davekinkead/thesis/paper.coffee.md

 [^explain]: Condorcet's Jury Theorem posits that the likelihood of majority rule selecting the correct outcome increases as the number of voters increases (assuming voters have an independent better than even chance of voting correctly).
 The 0 cluster line deceases as the same number of voters in the space is partitioned into increasing numbers of polities.

 These results indicate that the epistemic virtue of majority voting processes is dependent not only on individual agent belief having a greater than 50% likelihood of being correct, but also how those agent belief are distributed across the political space.

 A uniform distribution of agent belief is a critical requirement of epistemic justifications of democracy like Condorcet's Theorem.
 Conversly when agent belief is highly clustered, then the epistemic virtue of majority voting, and therefore epistemic justifications of authority base on it, is undermined.

-  !!!
+  !!
 Does this make sense?

-  !!!
-I need to explore empiric evidence that demonstrates that people do cluster based on belief in real life
+  !!
+Do I need to explore empiric evidence that demonstrates that people do cluster based on belief in real life

-For a polity to have epistemic virtue greater than the epistemic base rate of its individual voters, Condorcet's Jury Theorem requires that a polity contain sufficiently many voters with a greater and even chance of voting correctly [^how-many].
+For a polity to have epistemic virtue greater than the epistemic base rate of its individual voters, Condorcet's Jury Theorem requires that a polity contain sufficiently many voters with a greater than even chance of voting correctly [^how-many].
 These results demonstrate however, that even when these conditions are true for a political space - the world, a nation, or a region - these conditions are not necessarily true for any partition of that space - into countries, states, or cities.

 [^how-many]: find a citation for the 1000 voters @ 0.51

-Furthermore, it demonstrates that any epistemic justification of democratic authority requires a corresponding account of democratic inclusion that ensures that:
+Furthermore, the simulation demonstrates that any epistemic justification of democratic authority requires a corresponding account of democratic inclusion that ensures that:

   1. Polities are sufficiently large for the Condorcet effect to emerge.

   2. Voters in each polity are uniformly distributed by epistemic competence.

-Restating this another way.....any account of inclusion for a polity in which an epistemic justification of democracy will be used must show that each polity has a greater than 50% chance of any randomly selected voter voting correctly.

-If voters are uniformly distributed by belief in the political space, then almost any account of inclusion will be compatible with an epistemic justification of authority.
-If voters are highly clustered however, then any arbitrary partioning of the space will undermine the subsequent claims of epistemic virtue and therefore legitimacy.
+Restating this another way, if voters are uniformly distributed by belief in the political space, then almost any account of inclusion will be compatible with an epistemic justification of authority.
+If voters are highly clustered however, then any arbitrary partitioning of the space will undermine the subsequent claims of epistemic virtue and therefore legitimacy.
 In scenarios where clustering of belief is present, then the account of inclusion must explicitly show it satisfies the assumptions of its corresponding account of authority.

   !!
-Another restatement: Where we draw boundaries is irrelevent for this account of democracy if the distribution of voters by belief is uniform.
+Another restatement: Where we draw boundaries is irrelevant for this account of democracy if the distribution of voters by belief is uniform.
 Where we draw boundaries is very important however, when the distribution of voters by belief is clustered.

-##  Preference Justifications

-Epistemic justifications of democracy are just one of many types, and one subject to a number of criticisms, not least of which is the fact that not all matters of collective decision have independently correct or preferable outcomes.
-Most problems of politics, and almost all contentious issues concern matters of values, to which epistemic justifications offer little support for.

-Another way to justify democracy is strategically.
-All political authority involves the exercise of power by some people over others.
-Singer for example, argues that we all want to be dictators but because we can't all exercise complete power over each other, democracy is the fairest compromise.

-Carol Gould takes a distinct but similar approach-all our lives are affected by our surroundings, and it is only when we have some influence over these affairs that we have self rule.
-Self determination and rule being a fundamental human right, democracy is the only way for us to have self government.

-While each of these accounts is based on different principles (Singer's on equality, Gould's on liberty), one common characteristic is that both value democracy as a way of realising individual aims within a collective setting.
-So one way that strategic accounts can be assessed is by measuring the fidelity of individual belief or preference to the collective outcome.

-  !!
-Or perhaps describe this in relation to the general will.
-Here's Christian List in SEP http://plato.stanford.edu/entries/social-choice/

->  Another consequentialist argument for majority rule is utilitarian rather than epistemic.
-It does not require the existence of an independent fact or state of the world that the collective decision is supposed to track.
-Suppose each voter gets some utility from the collective decision, which depends on whether the decision matches his or her vote (preference): specifically, each voter gets a utility of 1 from a match between his or her vote and the collective outcome and a utility of 0 from a mismatch.[3]
-The Rae-Taylor theorem then states that if each individual has an equal prior probability of preferring each of the two alternatives, majority rule maximizes each individual's expected utility (see, e.g., Mueller 2003).

-> Relatedly, majority rule minimizes the number of frustrated voters (defined as voters on the losing side) and maximizes total utility across voters.
-Brighouse and Fleurbaey (2010) generalize this result.
-Define voter i's stake in the decision, di, as the utility difference between his or her preferred outcome and his or her dispreferred outcome.
-The Rae-Taylor theorem rests on an implicit equal-stakes assumption, i.e., di = 1 for every i ∈ N. Brighouse and Fleurbaey show that when stakes are allowed to vary across voters, total utility is maximized not by majority rule, but by a weighted majority rule, where each individual i's voting weight wi is proportional to his or her stake di.
+The Boundary Problem only becomes a problem for content-independent justifications of democracy when homogeneity of voter belief is high within polities but low between them.

+##  Content Relative Outcomes

+Not all consequentialist accounts of democracy are epistemic however.
+Utilitarians justify democracy on the grounds that it promotes the greatest happiness.
+Majority voting maximizes the expected utility of voter preferences when each individual has an equal chance of preferring each of two alternatives [@rae].
+But one needn't be a card carrying utilitarian to employ such an approach.  @rousseau argued that majority rule realises the general will of the people and this gives us reasons to obey, while social choice theorists hold that majority voting realises individual choice when collectively binding decisions must be made (@may1952).

+While these accounts of democracy are considerably different, they all share a similarity in that the value of democracy stems from some content-relative criteria - of fidelity between individual preference and collective outcome.
+It is not the contents of the outcome of a democratic process that matters per se, but rather how well this collective outcome matches the wants, preferences, or intent of individual participants.

+We can judge these content-relative outcomes by defining the fidelity of a democratic process as the likelihood that an individual's preference is the same as, or compatible, with the majority outcome.
+Formalising fidelity as individual-collective choice equivalence we get:

     Space::fidelity = () ->